-The Renault Clio is a smart looking small car that you can enjoy driving.
+The Renault Clio is a smart looking small car that is very easy to drive.
 Trouble is, newer cars feel better built inside and are more spacious for passengers and luggage

 It’s the same story with the boot – it’s alright, but newer cars’ load bays are bigger and better designed.
-That said, all Clios have rear seats that split 60:40, so you can carry larger items in the boot and still have room for one or two people on the back seat.
+That said, every Renault Clio has rear seats that split 60:40, so you can carry larger items in the boot and still have room for one or two people on the back seat.
 Smaller items aren’t so well catered for – the Clio’s glovebox and door bins aren’t the biggest.

 At least the driving experience is above average.
-The Clio’s quick steering makes it feel lively in bends, and although it doesn’t have the same glued-to-the-road sensation you get in a Ford Fiesta, it’s still a lot of fun to drive quickly.
+The Renault Clio’s quick steering makes it feel lively in bends, and although it doesn’t have the same glued-to-the-road sensation you get in a Ford Fiesta, it’s very easy to drive with confidence.
 It isn’t too noisy on the motorway either, but it really shines in town where its light controls and small dimensions make it easy to manoeuvre.

 The Clio looks good and drives pretty well, but newer models have pushed it down the small car pecking order

-Town driving’s even more enjoyable with one of the Clio’s zippy petrol engines.
+Town driving’s even more enjoyable with one of the Renault Clio’s zippy petrol engines.
 The 90hp 0.9-litre model is perfect if you never leave the city – it can thrum along at a reasonable lick and doesn’t have a huge thirst for petrol.
-Consider the quicker 120hp 1.2-litre model if you often drive on the motorway.
-Diesels with 90 and 110hp are also available, but are only worth their higher price if you rack up lots and lots of miles.
+Consider the 90hp diesel you often drive on the motorway.

-If that’s the case, it’ll be reassuring to know the Clio was awarded a five-star safety rating from Euro NCAP in 2012.
-It comes with anti-lock brakes – that mean you can brake hard and still steer the car – and loads of airbags.
-However, it misses out on modern technology such as automatic emergency braking.
+The Renault Clio was awarded a five-star safety rating from Euro NCAP in 2012.
+It comes with an advanced stability control system and lots of airbags, but – misses out on modern technology such as automatic emergency braking.

 For more in-depth analysis of the Renault Clio, read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, to see what sort of offers are available on the Clio, click through to our deals page.
+Or, to see what sort of offers are available, click through to our Renault Clio deals page.